 CH can lead to blood cancer, but most people with CH never get blood cancer.
 Less than 1% of people (no more than 1 out of every 100 people) with CH get blood cancer each year.

-People with CH also have a higher risk of having cardiovascular (heart) disease, such as heart attacks.
-People with CH have close to twice the risk of having heart disease compared to people without CH.
-This is about the same risk of having heart disease as people with diabetes.
+People with CH have a higher risk of having cardiovascular (heart) disease, such as heart attacks.
+People with CH are about twice as likely to get heart disease as people without CH.

 Should I be tested for CH?